freqtrade/freqtrade/docs/webhook-config.md

 * `open_date`
 * `close_date`

-### Webhooksellcancel
+### Webhookexitcancel

-The fields in `webhook.webhooksellcancel` are filled when the bot cancels a sell order.
+The fields in `webhook.webhookexitcancel` are filled when the bot cancels a exit order.
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`